httpsterio/httpster.io-old/site/article/2022-09-09-subsetting.md

 ### 2. Installing FontTools and Brotli
 You can install FontTools by opening your terminal and typing `pip3 install fonttools brotli`.
 If you get an error message, you might need to install `pip3` or use `pip` instead.
 If you're on Windows, you might need to use `py -m pip install fonttools brotli`.
 Brotli is required when processing woff2 files, FontTools will throw an error if you don't have it installed.

-If you're using Ubuntu on WSL, you might also have to install `pycryptodomex`, `websockets`, `mutagen` and `zopfli` with `pip3 install pycryptodomex websockets mutagen zopfli`.
+If you're using Ubuntu on WSL, you might also have to install `pycryptodomex`, `websockets`, `mutagen` and `zopfli` with `pip3 install pycryptodomex websockets mutagen zopfli`

 ### 3. Create a file with the characters you want to keep